Editor’s Note: the following content has been validated by the Lead Product Manager at Facebook.

 Before your Design Sprint, you must identify the objective by choosing a “big” problem your company needs to solve.
 Then, you need to go get the right people together to start the process.

-You’ll need a designer, a CEO (in case you are in a small startup), an exec who says “yes,” user expert, and yourself (the PM).
-Ideally, you should also include an engineer, a marketer, any other very interested parties.
+You’ll need a designer, a decision-maker (the person who has the final say in the Sprint decisions), an engineer, a user expert, and yourself (the PM).
+Ideally, you should also include other interested parties like marketers or key stakeholders.

 If you’re running this experiment in person, get tools like sticky notes, whiteboards, dot stickers, paper, timers, snacks, and tape.
 If you’re doing it remotely, all you’ll need is to make a copy of our Design Sprint Template and set up a video conference in your platform of choice.